 - All of the extra police details are hired by INSA after consultation with the Easthampton Police Department.

 - A map of the traffic flow for patrons and guests is here (at the bottom of the page).

-- Updates to traffic flow maps will be posted at easthamptonma.gov here, as well as from INSA’s website and social media.
+- Updates to traffic flow maps will be posted at easthamptonma.gov, as well as from INSA’s website and social media.

 INSA’s contingency plan covers the first six months of operations and the City will be closely monitoring the situation with adjustments made as needed.